bundance/react-native/README.md

 A simple React + Redux project to retrieve, render and manipulate data returned from an API.

-This coding test is tested on with Xcode version 9.2
+This coding is tested on Xcode version 9.2

 ## Commands